Different Perspectives on FLP Impossibility: Introduction

 Binary consensus is critical for atomicity of third-party coordinated distributed transactions \cite{JimGray78} \cite{MohanStrongFink1985} \cite{HectorGM_EtAl1986}.
 This coordination relies on a choice from a family of distributed commit protocols \cite{JimGray78} \cite{BruceLindsay79} \cite{LampsonSturgis76}, each susceptible to blocking \cite{BernsteinHadzilacosGoodman}.
 Binary consensus non-termination is one of the reasons for blocking \cite{Gray_lamport}.

 In contrast, a decentralised database system operates with global replication of local transactions and ensures atomic consistency across local systems with state machine replication \cite{Lamport_StateMachine} \cite{Schneider_1990} \cite{Lampson_1996}.
-Agreement for its purposes is about a vector containing state and the value of that state can in no way make the agreement impossible.
+Agreement for its purposes is about a vector containing state and the state value can in no way make the agreement impossible.

 Proving termination of binary consensus in complete asynchrony with tolerance to one crash would naturally challenge the axiomatic acceptance of the influential, both in theory and practice, conjecture that no consensus protocol can operate with ensured simultaneous validity, safety, and liveness in partial synchrony \cite{GilbertLynch_2012}.